toddledev/documentation/docs/04-get-started/02-create-a-project/index.md

 ---

 # Create a Project
 Creating a new project in Toddle is simple and quick.
-Whether you're starting an app or a package, follow the steps below to get started.
+Whether you are starting an app or a package, follow the steps below to get started.

 ## Create a Project from the Dashboard
-In the dashboard view, you’ll find the **Start Building** section.
+In the dashboard view, you will find the **Start Building** section.
 Click `Create App` or `Create Package` to begin the creation process for the corresponding project type.

 ## Create a Project from the Organization View
 In the organization view, navigate to the top right of the project listing container.
 You will find buttons to create an app or a package.
 Click on the relevant button to start the process.